 If you're lucky enough to go through "daylight savings" (insert sarcasm), you may notice the effects it has on your body.
 Here are some tips that can help you navigate this change so your health doesn’t get all wacko!

 I’m not a big fan of changing the clocks.
 It wrecks your circadian rhythm!
-Studies show how accidents increase during daylight savings changes.
+Studies show how accidents increase by 6% during daylight savings changes.
 It’s true, I see many more car accident injury cases during these times.
 In the fall, it really sucks because the sun starts to set at around 3-4 pm!
 Boo!!!

 Tip 2: As the days grow shorter you’ll notice that the sun may not rise when you’re getting up.
 This is what your body is geared toward.
 We need fall/winter in our lives to reset our melatonin cycles.
 It’s not good to have summer all year long.
-There are some of you who may live in the higher latitudes that have significantly shorter days, I highly recommend getting either a full spectrum lighting unit for inside your house or this thing that looks like an iPod called Human Charger.
+There are some of you who may live in the higher latitudes that have significantly shorter days, I highly recommend getting either a full spectrum lighting unit inside your house or this thing that looks like an iPod called Human Charger.
 It shines full-spectrum light into your ears which stimulates the photoreceptors much like how the sun would.
 For those of you in the equatorial latitudes, you’ll have to be diligent with shutting down the lights at sundown and make sure to cut down on LCD device usage (if you have to, be sure to have your blue light blocking lenses on).
 A good practice to incorporate: get exposure to the morning sun every single day to reset your circadian rhythms.

 Tip 3: If you notice having difficulty getting to bed at your “normal” time, try passionflower, lavender oil, magnesium (CALM is really good for this or an Epsom salt bath with lavender oil), 5-HTP, Melatonin.
 Basically, you want to increase your melatonin production earlier in the evening and typically we start blasting our artificial lights earlier in the evening since the sun is setting earlier, this isn’t a bad thing, but most people leave these lights on (refer to tip 2).
 If you’re feeling a little “blue” get some serotonin boosters into your diet.

 Tip 5: Become more active.
-I feel like a sloth every time change and the only thing that helps me is to have higher levels of low impact activity.
+I feel like a sloth every time change and the only thing that helps me is to have higher levels of low-impact activity.
 Go for a walk.
 Play some fun sports.
 Just move!